apereo/cas/cas-server-documentation/installation/Maven-Overlay-Installation.md

 ### XML

-There is a `deployerConfigContext.xml` which is mostly expected by CAS adopters to be included in the overlay for environment-specific CAS settings.
+There is a `deployerConfigContext.xml` which CAS adopters may included in the overlay for environment-specific CAS settings.

 ### Groovy

 The CAS application context is able to load a `deployerConfigContext.groovy`.
-For advanced use cases, CAS beans can be dynamically defined via the Groovy programming language.
+For advanced use cases, CAS beans can be dynamically defined via the [Groovy programming language](http://www.groovy-lang.org/).
 As an example, here is an `exampleBean` defined inside a `applicationContext.groovy` file: